What is a Life Cycle Portrait?

 I developed the term “life cycle portrait” to describe works I create around a significant moment in someone’s life.
 Often it is created as part of a major life cycle milestone, such as a birth, b’nai mitzvah, graduation, wedding, anniversary or another type of special occasion.

 When I interview my client, the conversation focuses on the lifecycle event that is being celebrated.
 I ask my clients a lot of questions: When I am working with a B’nai Mitzvah student, my questions tend to focus on his/her interpretation of the torah parshat.
 These ideas are often based on their D’var Torah.
 The painting may also include very personal symbolic references.
-I try to focus on universal themes, such as “nature”; “music”, “sports” and I try stay away from the momentary likes of the twelve year old, such as a particular band or clothing style.
-The process of creating a B’nai mitzvah painting also involves conversations with the parent and what they view as important.
-For example, in the painting for Lilly, the musical notes in the rainbow are the melody of the song that she played on the cello during the celebration of her Bat Mitzvah, the flowers are lilies, a reference to her name and the fruit tree and fruit symbolize sacrificial gifts from her Torah portion.
-These detailed conversations inform the finished painting in many ways.
-In the painting for the Diamonds, his huge shoes and her tiny ones are a funny design element.
-For the Kuddish portrait, created to commemorate their 50th anniversary, precious family heirlooms were lovingly “smuggled” by their daughter-in-law out of their home for me to photograph.
+I try to focus on universal themes, such as “nature”; “music”, “sports” and I try stay away from the momentary likes.
+In the case of a wedding, The process involves conversations with the couple, there are often personal symbols that no one else may know.
+For example, in the Ketubah, Tie the Knot, the groom proposed on the very top of Mt.
+Baker and that is the mountain in the painting.

 How do I order an original painting?